Developing a new drug for the treatment of ALT-positive cancers

 The project

-Dr Jon Elkins at the University of Oxford hopes to develop a new drug which will specifically target ALT-positive cancer cells.
-His team’s research has shown that the ALT pathway relies on maintaining a certain level of DNA damage.
+Dr Jon Elkins and Dr Anna Rose at the University of Oxford hope to develop a new drug which will specifically target ALT-positive cancer cells.
+Their teams’ research has shown that the ALT pathway relies on maintaining a certain level of DNA damage.
 They therefore believe that increasing DNA damage and forcing the ALT-pathway into overdrive could kill ALT-positive cancer cells.

 The researchers have identified an enzyme that repairs certain types of DNA damage in cancer cells, but that is not essential in healthy cells.
-In this project, Dr Elkins aims to develop a new drug to block the action of this enzyme, leading to increased levels of DNA damage in ALT-positive cancer cells.
-His team will test thousands of chemicals to identify which can efficiently block the enzyme’s activity.
-Finally, they will test the most effective options in various ALT-positive brain and bone cancer cells, alone or in combination with current DNA-damaging drugs.
+In this project, they aim to develop a new drug to block the action of this enzyme, leading to increased levels of DNA damage in ALT-positive cancer cells.
+Dr Elkins’ team will test thousands of chemicals to identify which can efficiently block the enzyme’s activity.
+Finally, Dr Rose’s team will test the most effective options in various ALT-positive brain and bone cancer cells, alone or in combination with current DNA-damaging drugs.

 The impact

-Dr Elkins hopes that, if the enzyme is blocked from repairing cancer cell DNA, there will be an accumulation of damage that leads to rapid cell death.
+The hope is that, if the enzyme is blocked from repairing cancer cell DNA, there will be an accumulation of damage that leads to rapid cell death.
 In early research, the team observed much lower levels of damage in normal cells, so they are hopeful that targeting this enzyme would be minimally toxic to non-cancerous cells.
 In addition to testing any new drugs alone, the researchers have evidence to suggest that this method would make standard chemotherapies more effective.
+Together, this project could provide a vital new weapon against ALT-positive cancers that could improve survival for these young patients.

 Little Princess Trust logo